Building and Facilities

 Although a building of this size can be intimidating, the space has been designed to encourage easy navigation, interaction and collaboration – with open, airy walkways, coffee-rooms and ‘breakout areas’ on each floor and a spacious staff restaurant and open-air terrace at roof level.

 Design and construction

-In overall structure the new building is reminiscent of paired chromosomes, with two long laboratory areas joined by a spacious atrium containing seminar rooms and a lecture theatre.
+Designed by RMJM architects, and built by BAM Construction, preliminary work on the building began in summer 2008 and was handed over to the LMB on 26th November 2012.
+In overall structure the building is reminiscent of paired chromosomes, with two long laboratory areas joined by a spacious atrium containing seminar rooms and a lecture theatre.

 All heavy plant servicing the building is housed either in a separate energy centre, or in the four stainless steel-clad towers linked to the building.
 This removes weight and sources of vibration from the laboratory itself, allowing a more lightweight construction.
 Between the floors are full height Interstitial Service Voids (ISVs), which house all the ductwork, pipes and services.
 These ISVs can be accessed directly for maintenance and modifications without entering the laboratory spaces themselves.
 This allows changes to be made rapidly and with minimal disruption, giving flexibility to meet the needs of the future and ensuring a long life for the building.